Denver Academy: School History

 Denver Academy was founded in 1972, and occupied a schoolhouse in the Washington Park area of Denver until relocating to a 22 acre historic property in southeast Denver in 2001.
 It started out as a schoolhouse with only 36 students and 5 teachers.
 The headmaster, headmaster Knott, oversaw the school for 20 years, before Jim Loan took over in 1992.
 In 1984, Denver Academy purchased an elementary school near Washington Park, being the first time a private school purchased a DPS facility.
 The school saw a steady growth in enrollment, reaching 300 in 1996.
 In 2000, the school purchased Bethesda campus and transitioned the school to the new campus in 2001.
 In 2004, Richardson Hall was built, and in 2008, Kevin Smith became headmaster, serving only 5 years until Mark Twarogowski became headmaster in 2013.
+On April 8th, 2017 a 17 year old boy named Paul Kinningham feel off the roof of the school while playing with other teenagers resulting in a fatal accident.
 In 2018, the James E. Loan Athletic Center was built, and in 2023, the Louise McCabe Performing Arts Center was built.